8 Mobile App Engagement Strategies That Retain Users (2026)

 • Retention rate — Percentage of users still active after 7, 30, or 90 days

-High engagement correlates directly with retention.
+High app engagement correlates directly with retention.
 Users who engage deeply are less likely to churn, more likely to convert to paid plans, and more valuable for monetization through any model.

 Why Engagement Strategies Matter for Product Teams